jb5k/way_of_stock/InstallIntellijIDEA.md

 use Buildr (i.e. the Chef projects), it is enough to manually create the projects.

 TODO: Record the fact that under Linux we need to change the open files limit?

+## Keyboard mappings for Ubuntu

+When running IDEA for Ubuntu, due to the Unity UI, a number of keystrokes are unavailable.

+Turn off the following keymappings for Unity to make sure IDEA works as expected:

+[TBD, and how]